How to Install a Beadboard Ceiling Using Individual Boards (Not Panels!)

 Install or reinstall any light fixtures, vent covers, or other elements you removed during the installation process.

-Painting the Beadboard Ceiling
+Painting the beadboard ceiling

 A. Choosing the perfect paint color to complement the room: Selecting the right paint color for our beadboard ceiling was crucial to achieving the overall look and feel we wanted for our laundry room.
 After much deliberation, we decided on Chantilly Lace by Benjamin Moore, a beautiful, bright white that would help create a fresh, airy atmosphere in the space.